yknBugs/FMinecraftMod/README.md

 This is a server side mod, and it can work even the client does not have this mod installed.

+- In-game node based simple flowchart engine.
+Build your custom feature at any time.

 - Talk to GPT in game with simple Markdown syntax highlight.

 - Playing noteblock song to all online players.